zestones/yacms-client-template/README.md

 4. Add your assets to `public/`
 5. Push to `main` branch to trigger deployment

+> [!IMPORTANT]
+> Of course update the workflow file in `.github/workflows/` to match your repository name (replace the repository `zestones/yacms` to your username/repo name).

 ## Folders

 | Folder      | Description                                        |